Hendejac/CpHMD-Analysis/index.md

 *Does the same thing as the "class log_analysis_charmm," but for Amber formatted log files.*

 ### 2 - CpHMD_Analysis_Example_AMBER.ipynb
-This jupyter notebook is a step-by-step walk through of how to use load, process, and plot your lambda and log files.
+This jupyter notebook is a step-by-step walk through of how to load, process, and plot your lambda and log files.
-This juptyer notebook will make for a starting template for your CpHMD project.
+This juptyer notebook can be used as a starting point for your CpHMD project.

 ### 3 - amber_example_data
 The included jupyter notebook can be run on the amber_example_data, which is provide in two directories sample_1 and sample_2.
-In the directory "sample_1" is a set of lambda files and a log file from an initial run of pH-based replica exchange of CpHMD using implicit solvent (solvent model: GBNeck2) and "sample_2" are the set of lambda files and a log file from the restart of the simulation.
+In the directory "sample_1" there is a set of lambda files and a log file from an initial run of pH-based replica exchange of CpHMD using implicit solvent (solvent model: GBNeck2) and "sample_2" has a set of lambda files and a log file from the restart of the simulation.
 This simulation was conducted on a small test case protein BBL (PDBid: 1W4H).

 # Background